alonsta/final_project/README.md

 A file management system with a Windows app and a web client that can store data quickly and allow quick download to any PC.

 - **Web Server**: Used for signup/login, allows manual file upload to the cloud and download, and configure sync settings.
-- **App**: Python instance that updates local files when changed in the cloud, has a signature so you don't have to enter a password. (feat' gui elements for var setting.)

 ### Key Features